pengc99/nvidia-gp-gpu/README.md

 ```
 sudo nano /etc/X11/xdm/Xsetup
 ```

-Paste the following and save
+Paste the following and save.
+This sets the paths for the binaries, disables DPMS and X authentication, and changes the console back to virtual terminal #1 (text console)
 ```
 export PATH=/bin:/usr/bin:/sbin
 export HOME=/root